Finture/Flowee-BPMS-Docs/content/update/minor/74-to-75/_index.md

 ### Wildfly 10

-The pre-built Camunda 7.5 distribution ships with Wildfly 8 and in addition with Wildfly 10, whereas 7.4 comes just with Wildfly 8.
-In particular, Camunda 7.5 is supported on Wildfly 8.2 and 10.1 such that a Wildfly update is not required when migrating from 7.4 to 7.5.
+The pre-built Flowee BPMS.5 distribution ships with Wildfly 8 and in addition with Wildfly 10, whereas 7.4 comes just with Wildfly 8.
+In particular, Flowee BPMS.5 is supported on Wildfly 8.2 and 10.1 such that a Wildfly update is not required when migrating from 7.4 to 7.5.

 ### Oracle WebLogic Server 12c R2